 The history of Celtic art at this period is confused but broadly speaking in fifth and sixth century Britain and Ireland, schools of Celtic metalworking existed based on La Tene traditions which seem to have been preserved in a relatively pure form in the north and west of Britain and in Ireland.

 In southern Britain romanized traditions exerted their influence and this permeated the workshops outside the colony.
 Thus a modified version of the La Tene style developed.

 Technological influences also came from Roman art.
-Craftsmen began to experiment in working with silver, although tinning and silvering may have been adopted to imitate the effect of silver which may have been in short supply.
+Craftsmen in metalwork began to experiment in working with silver, although tinning and silvering may have been adopted to imitate the effect of silver which may have been in short supply.
 Millefiori glass came into use.
 The style is best referred to as Ultimate La Tene and, in the later sixth and seventh centuries with the adoption of new colours in enamelling, extremely florid effects were achieved by bronze smiths.